laurensent/InstantLingua/README.md

    - For rewrite: choose your preferred rewrite style
 6. Adjust display mode and temperature settings if needed

+## Privacy

+InstantLingua takes your privacy seriously:

+- **No Data Storage**: InstantLingua does not store or collect your API keys.
+Your API keys are securely saved locally in PopClip's settings and are only used to authenticate with the respective AI service providers.
+- **No Usage Tracking**: The extension does not collect any data about how you use it or what text you process.
+- **Direct API Communication**: Your selected text is sent directly to the AI provider's API (OpenAI, Claude, Grok, or Gemini) using your own API key.
+- **Local Processing**: All operations occur locally on your device before and after API calls.
+- **Transparent Code**: The extension's source code is open and available for review.

+We respect your privacy and are committed to maintaining the security and confidentiality of your data.

 ## License

 InstantLingua is available under the GPLv3 License.
 See the LICENSE file for details.